yuchen203/MeanFlow/README.md

 ## 📢 Shameless Plug (Ad Spot)

-🚀 Check out our recent project on stylized text-to-speech: [🧢CapSpeech](https://wanghelin1997.github.io/CapSpeech-demo/)
+🚀 Check out our recent project on stylized text-to-speech: [🧢 CapSpeech](https://wanghelin1997.github.io/CapSpeech-demo/)

-(yes, this is an ad.
-But a cool one. 😎)
+(Yes, this is an ad—but a cool one. 😎)

 ## TODO
 - [x] Implement basic training and inference